psmalz12/RLMODEL5/README.md

                     return lane_max_time_step

-then the reward depend on this highst time step for each lane:
+then the reward depends on this highest time step for each lane:

                         # Sum the highest time steps across all lanes as the reward
                           reward = sum(highest_time_steps.values())